MyShiLingStar/ACNHPokerCore/README.md

     * Added Auto-Refill Function and Switch to auto refill your inventory from the last nhi file you loaded.
 	* Added Incoming Visitor logging
 	* Added Incoming Visitor captures
 	* Added option to do auto max bells in dodo function.
+	* Added Empty villager house in the villager replacer

 ## Donate